AUTHENTICITY

 Heaven will let me know!

 So, for quite a while, I succumbed to the enervating perception that uniqueness in and of itself is not unique.
 Since we are all uniquely distinguished from each other, what’s the big deal?
 You’re tall; I’m short.
 You’re muscular; I lack definition.
 You have red hair; I have black hair.
 Your eyes are green, and mine are brown.
 You excel in tennis, but I can sing.
-You’re great at math and I write more clearly than you.
+You’re great at math, and I write more clearly than you.
 What’s to get excited about?
-Now, if you’re handy, I’m feeling some excitement.
+Now, if you’re handy, I’m feeling a bit of excitement.
 But I digress.

-At some point it occurred to me that I was looking in the wrong direction, on the wrong concept, and that I was stubbornly myopic.
+At some point, it occurred to me that I was looking in the wrong direction, on the incorrect concept, and that I was stubbornly myopic.
 I decided to challenge my habitual perception of uniqueness by changing my stance that uniqueness is a common attribute with no benefits.
-In a departure from my earlier pronounced state of jadedness, I asked: What exactly is it that is unique to each of us?
+In a departure from my earlier state of jadedness, I asked: What exactly is it that makes each of us unique?
 In no time, a realization asserted itself with incontrovertible clarity: It is our soul’s longing and the agenda contained in that longing that leads us to our purpose.
 Our specific longings show us the paths we need to take and who we can become.
 So what makes us unique?
-What makes us who are we?
-So what makes us unique?
-What makes us who are we?
+What makes us who we are?

 You are what your deep, driving desire is.